TheAlexDev23/power-options/README.md

 - Settings for resolution and refresh rate control are only available on the webview frontend.

+## Contributing

+One of the easiest ways to help, is by opening issues when you encounter errors.
+This lets the developers know what to fix, and allows future users with the same issue find a fix for their problem.

+Linux is a large ecosystem, there are alternatives for almost everything.
+And while power-options was built to be used with the most popular Linux software, you can still help by porting power-options to other alternatives that you use by opening PRS.
+Examples could include, porting power-options away from systemd, adding some X exclusive features to wayland, etc.

+The `dev` branch will almost always have some experimental features that still remain to be merged into the `main` branch.
+If your hardware supports those features, the developers will be really greatful if you could test them in your system and inform of potential issues.
+Using the power-options Discord server is recommended for those use cases.

 ## Acknowledgements
 - Arch Linux Wiki (https://wiki.archlinux.org)
 - TLP (https://github.com/linrunner/TLP)